- Purloin is to steal.

 When you steal your cousin's shoes, this is an example of a time when you purloin the shoes.

-Origin: Middle English purlognen from Old French purloignier from pur- (L pro-), for + loin, far < L longe, long
+Origin: Middle English purlognen from Old French purloignier from pur- (L pro-), for plush loin, far from Classical Latin longe, long

 verb pur·loined, pur·loin·ing, pur·loins verb, transitive

 Origin: Middle English purloinen, to remove, from Anglo-Norman purloigner : pur-, away (from Latin prō-; see pro-1) + loign, far (from Latin longē, from longus, long; see del-1 in Indo-European roots).